-BANDSWIDTH (2016) Velcro, wood, steel, pulleys, motors, electronics 4'x3' and 3'x2' This installation features two kinetic machines (approximately 4'x3' and 3'x2') that rotate arrays of cylindrical pulleys, each containing two-inch belts of industrial velcro strips.
-Three motors control the motion that gets applied to the pulleys.
-Between the two machines, there exists about 192 sq. inches of velcro-on-velcro contact which requires a significant amount of motor torque.
-At some threshold the sounds emanating from the machines seem to etch out a virtual space that is flat and two-dimensional; it spans a larger space than the constraints of the machines' housings.
-As a result, each machine was positioned at approximately 60° contra laterally from one another to create an ideal listening angle from which to experience this uncanny wall of sound.
-I wanted to explore the psychoacoustic continuum between the delicate fiber-to-fiber extrications that occur at slower ripping speeds and the percept of noise as it arises in the dense layers of sonic rippage that accompany faster speeds. https://vimeo.com/167484822 hiveMind (2015) wood, steel, ceramics, ceramic marbles, electronics, fabrics, lights.
+BANDSWIDTH (2016) Velcro, wood, steel, pulleys, motors, electronics 4'x3' and 3'x2' This installation features two kinetic machines that explore the sonic materiality of velcro in the form of a perpetually ripping 'wall of sound'.
+Between the machines, there exists about 192 sq. inches of velcro-on-velcro contact which requires a significant amount of motor torque.
+These sound machines explore the psychoacoustic continuum between the delicate fiber-to-fiber extrications that occur at slower ripping speeds and their eventual emergence into perceptual broadband noise.
+At some threshold the sounds emanating from the machines etch out a flat acoustic space; it spans a larger space than the constraints of the machines' housings.

+hiveMind (2015) wood, steel, ceramics, ceramic marbles, electronics, fabrics, lights.
 15'x4' hiveMind explores the sonic potentials latent in ceramic vessels as a site from which to convey a visual and auditory resonance.
 In doing so, it exposes the emergent acoustic properties of clay bowls as a sensory synchronicity between movement and sound.
 Two platforms, populated by hundreds of clay vessels, are pushed back and forth at different speeds to incite and sound ceramic marbles housed inside the bowls.
 As the platforms' motion change speed over time, different bowls rotate and loop with more velocity thereby amplifying their characteristic resonance in concert with the others. hiveMind was conceived as a site-specific installation for a stairwell landing at the Pioneer Works Center for Art and Technology in Red Hook, Brooklyn.